 Contestants must propose and defend a strategy that uses finance and investment tools to address an environmental or societal challenge.
 The competition is an opportunity to apply core finance principles to target the economic, social and environmental challenges that drive the field of sustainable investing.
 Pitches might focus on areas like water, energy, food, social mobility, climate change, education or healthcare, among others.
 Contestants are encouraged to apply the entire spectrum of investment tools, styles and asset classes.

 The Morgan Stanley Sustainable Investing Challenge seeks to identify the next generation of sustainable finance practitioners, connect emerging leaders with industry professionals, and foster even greater emphasis on sustainability at graduate schools around the world.

-Teams of graduate students are invited to submit a two-page prospectus by February 25, 2015 at 5:00 PM CST that outlines an innovative financial vehicle that addresses a sustainability challenge and meets the requirements of an institutional investor.
+Teams of graduate students are invited to submit a two-page prospectus by February 24, 2016 at 12:00 PM (noon) CST that outlines an innovative financial vehicle that addresses a sustainability challenge and meets the requirements of an institutional investor.
 Each prospectus should appropriately address the guidelines provided.
-Ten finalist teams will be selected from the pool of submissions and announced by March 13, 2015.
-Finalists will present their proposals to a panel of judges at Morgan Stanley in London on April 17, 2015.
+Ten finalist teams will be selected from the pool of submissions and announced by March 11, 2016.
+Finalists will present their proposals to a panel of judges at Morgan Stanley in Hong Kong on April 15, 2016.
 A panel of experienced investors and officers who currently manage pension funds, foundations, and institutional assets will review and judge the pitches.
 Judging criteria can be found here.